DerekJi2/spotterprop/README.md

 Tendoo-CMS
 =========
 Are you looking for some handy tools to create your web applications ?
-Tendoo CMS is build for you.
+Syrian Properties is build for you.

 Our purpose
 ===========